All Episodes

 And what would those hearings look like?

-Would they be like Title IX hearings of universities where it's basically not exactly your peers, or how would that work?
+Would they be like Title IX hearings at universities where it's basically not exactly your peers?

-Well, I I I certainly haven't gotten that far.
+Well, I certainly haven't gotten that far.

-I mean, the Title IX hearings that have been every every court that has been exposed to one has just about nine-tenths of the courts have thrown them thrown them out.
+I do think that it would be that saying that, you know, setting up a system, I mean, the Title IX hearings that have been, every court that has been exposed to one has just about nine-tenths of the courts have thrown them out.

 Of course.

-I mean, as of right now, there's not only not accountability, there's not even the social media platforms don't feel a need to even explain their decisions or justify them.
+But the point is, if there were even the slightest hint of due process or fairness or even handedness or accountability for these arbitrage, I mean, as of right now, there's not only not accountability, there's not even the social media platforms don't feel a need to even explain their decisions or justify them.

-So I think it's well within the realm of traditional commercial regulation that has existed in this country for well over a hundred years with respect to all kinds of businesses to impose this on the business of running running a social media platform, which by the way, let's rem you know, one of the things that we often hear, and especially I've heard it from judges more than once.
+So I think it's well within the realm of traditional commercial regulation that has existed in this country for well over 100 years with respect to all kinds of businesses to impose this on the business of running a social media platform, Which, by the way, one of the things that we often hear, and especially I've heard it from judges more than once, look, you're not paying anything for this.

 We're the product, right?

-So can you induce me to come onto your platform and be your product and have me invest hundreds or thousands of hours and hundreds or thousands or more of dollars over time.
+So can you induce me to come onto your platform and be your product and have me invest hundreds or thousands of hours and hundreds or thousands or more of dollars over time and induce other people to come by virtue of my being on the platform,

-Induce other people to come by by virtue of my being on the platform, other people join the platform because they like my content, or the interaction that I that I'm responsible for develops the platform.
+other people join the platform because they like my content or the interaction that I'm responsible for develops the platform.

-And then without compensation, can you just take that away from me when you have promised under your terms of service that there are a set of rules, and I have the reasonable expectation that those rules will be enforced fairly and even-handedly.
+And then without compensation, can you just take that away from me when you have promised under your terms of service that there are a set of rules?

-I would say that that's a pretty strong consumer protection issue, and it should be treated as one.
+I would say that that's a pretty strong consumer protection issue and it should be treated as one.

 I'm aware of it, and I know that he's hopping mad about it, and so are a few other people, but I don't really know the twists and turns.

-I just know that um YouTube is is weird.
+I just know that YouTube is weird.

-You know, it is strange trying to figure out what the different shades of oppression and wrong think are.
+You know, it is strange trying to figure out what the different shades of oppression and wrongthink are.

 And probably there are people who have done this methodically.

-What'll get you banned on Twitter versus what will get you banned on YouTube versus what'll get you banned on Facebook, and when the payment platforms, and I have this discussion with Michael Malice in a you know, in an episode of my podcast, Coleman Coleman Nation, Ron Coleman on culmination available wherever podcasts are tagged downloaded.
+And when the payment platforms, and I had this discussion with Michael Malis in a, you know, in an episode of my podcast, Coleman Nation, Ron Coleman on Coleman Nation available wherever podcasts downloaded.

-Oh, I thought you meant I thought you were talking about me.
+Oh, I thought you meant, I thought you were talking about me.

-Uh that's why I say Clark.
+I was going to say, that's why I say Clark.

 That's a good one.

-What when when Chase when JP Morgan Chase tells you that we're shutting your account or a PayPal says we're we're shutting your account, and and and you someone like uh Laura Loomer cannot open a bank account anywhere just because she's Laura Loomer and Laura Lamer is not a criminal.
+When JP Morgan Chase tells you that we're shutting your account or PayPal says we're shutting your account, and someone like Laura Loomer cannot open a bank account anywhere just because she's Laura Loomer.

 She has never supported criminals.

-She's never, you know, she she's just a person that got a lot of Muslim organizations angry at her.
+She's never, you know, she's just a person that got a lot of Muslim organizations angry at her.

-She might be hard to take, but so are a lot of customers of you know of these companies.
+She might be hard to take, but so are a lot of customers of, you know, of these companies.

-Uh I've watched the episode that was the instigator of this problem that they've had, and I've since watched the Joe Rogan episode uh where um Brett and uh Pierre Corey went on and sort of laid out their case, and so I'll do the best I can to outline what's going on.
+And I've since watched the Joe Rogan episode where Brett and Pierre Corey went on and sort of laid out their case.

 It might be accurate, it might not, but for the sake of argument, let's just assume that it is.